Curriculum & Applicant Requirements

 Fellowship Coordinator: Susan Aller

-Applicants are required to have successfully completed or anticipate successful completion of an OB/GYN or Urology Residency program or equivalent training that confers eligibility for an unrestricted Massachusetts medical license prior to start date of the FPMRS Fellowship.
+Applicants are required to have successfully completed or anticipate successful completion of an ACGME accredited OB/GYN or Urology Residency program or equivalent training that confers eligibility for an unrestricted Massachusetts medical license prior to the start date of the FPMRS Fellowship.

 All applications will be reviewed and all applicants will be notified once their application has been reviewed.
-Selected applicants will offered interviews (dates to be announced shortly).
+Selected applicants will sent an invitation to interview.
 An interview is required to be considered for a fellowship position.

 All requests for information should be sent to Susan Aller at Susan.Aller@umassmemorial.org or 508-334-6507.